ACCA full form. What does ACCA do? Qualifications

 The list of ACCA programs are

-Certificate in International Financial Reporting (Cert IFR): This course takes a comprehensive look at the evolution of International Financial Reporting and IFRS.
+Certificate in International Financial Reporting (Cert IFR): Offers an in-depth study of IFRS, including its history, practices, and future developments.
 Starting with its initial conception, participants will explore all changes that have since been implemented by the IASB, as well as potential future improvements and modifications to international reporting standards.

 ACCA Certificate in Business Analytics (CertBA), delivered in partnership with Columbia Business School